 A Guide To Potato Creek State Park

-Visiting The Bend doesn’t necessarily mean sticking to our cities.
+Visiting The Bend doesn’t necessarily mean sticking to our cities and communities.

 Our area can also be an escape.
 If you’re looking for a serene getaway, it awaits about 20 minutes southwest of South Bend at Potato Creek State Park.

 An Insider's Guide to the Park

 Potato Creek is one of the most-visited parks in the Indiana system.

 Lake Worster, quite the sight at 327 acres in size, is the park’s focal point.
 It’s a perfect place to take a dip on a hot summer day with its beach and boating options.
 Outdoor enthusiasts can kayak, hike, bike and more.
 Fishing lovers can drop a line in the water in hopes of snagging a bass or bluegill.
 The park is also a premier birding destination.

 Let’s take a closer look at everything you can experience here.